Dwight836/Diocletianomics/README.md

 # Diocletianomics
-An economic engine simulation hoping to illuminate the structures of the late Roman economy
+An economic engine simulation hoping to recreate the structures of the late Roman economy